-- •Include in the client's file a declaration of which Homelessness category or At Risk of Homelessness the client is eligible under - Proper supporting documentation must also be attached with the declaration
+- •Include in the client's file a declaration of which Homelessness category the client is eligible under - Proper supporting documentation must also be attached with the declaration

 - Optional Forms to use: - "Verification of Homeless Status" Form linked here and, on our website, to help satisfy this requirement. - "ESG Statement of Insufficient Resources" can be used to certify the participant is lacking financial and social supports.
-(Relevant for Homeless Category 2 & At-Risk of Homelessness)